joe-dorward/the-python-programming-language/tkinter/ui_v1.03_askinteger.md

 # v1.03
 # * adds the import reference to 'simpledialog'
 # * adds the 'Simpledialog' menu
-# * adds the'Ask Integer' option to the 'Simpledialog' menu
+# * adds the 'Ask Integer' option to the 'Simpledialog' menu
-# * adds the 'ask_Integer' handler (method) for 'Ask Integer'
+# * adds the 'ask_Integer' handler (method) for 'Ask Integer' option

 from tkinter import Tk, Menu, simpledialog